beave/meer/doc/source/configuration.rst

 The ``reference_system`` allows Meer to store alert reference data in a traditional "Barnyard2" format.
 If you are using a single database for all events,  this option might be useful to you.
-If you are using UI's like Snorby,  Squeel, etc. you'll likely want to enable this option.
+If you are using UIs like Snorby,  Squeel, etc. you will likely want to enable this option.
 If you are using multiple databases, then consider looking at the "reference_handler.pl" script that ships with Meer.

 sid_file
 ~~~~~~~~

 The ``sid_file`` is a legacy "signature message map" file that points signature
-IDs to there references.
+IDs to their references.
 If you want to use the legacy ``reference_system``,
-you'll need a "signature message map" (``sid_file``) for Meer to read.
+you will need a "signature message map" (``sid_file``) for Meer to read.